sparkfun/SFE_CC3000_Library/README.md

 Known Issues
 ------------

+Note that the SFE_CC3000_Library was tested with CC3000 firmware v1.24.

 The following are known problems with the library and are being actively worked on:

 * Tx/Rx buffers for the CC3000 can easily overflow.
 Buffer checks need to be added to the library.